banyansecurity/terraform-aws-banyan-accesstier/README.md

 Banyan AWS Access Tier Module
 =============================

-Creates an autoscaling Access Tier for use with [Banyan Security].
+Creates an autoscaling Access Tier for use with [Banyan Security][banyan-security].

 This module creates an AWS auto-scaling group (ASG) and a network load balancer (NLB) for a Banyan Access Tier.
 Only the NLB is exposed to the public internet.
 The Access Tier and your applications live in private subnets with no ingress from the internet.